 This converts the image to an "equidistant projection" style image.
 This projection method preserves distance relationships.
-Equidistant projection displays the same distances from the center to the periphery as the same distances.
-In particular, when shooting a celestial body such as the celestial sphere, any height above the horizon (declination) is captured at an equal interval.
+Equidistant projection displays a distance in the same distance anywhere from the center to the periphery.
+In particular, when shooting a celestial body such as the celestial sphere, same heights above the horizon (declination) are captured at the same heights.
 This method is therefore used in such photography as celestial photography (star maps, solar path diagrams, etc.).